Formerly published in The Other Press. Sept. 24 2012

 A diary of a domestic male in the Dominican

-By Elliot Chan, Vacation Aficionado
+A satirical article, by Elliot Chan, Vacation Aficionado

 Looking for some adventure and excitement when it comes time to travel?
 Not us!
 Our intrepid travel writer Elliot Chan takes on exotic locales from the unique perspective of a scared sheltered suburbanite.